noctux/philote/README.md

 `./src/` and places the fatpacked variants in `library` for you.
 Just run `make` in the projects top directory.

-Please note, that this project is currenty **alpha** state.
+Please note, that this project is currently in **alpha** state.
 I used it to manage my personal router (playbook coming soon), but it still might easily lock you out of your device, eat your hamsters or worse.
-So pleace check your playbook beforehand against a VM (e.g. the one from the openwrt-vagrant project which can be built from the submodule in `./test/`) or be sure that your router has a convenient reset/failsafe path.
+So please check your playbook beforehand against a VM (e.g. the one from the openwrt-vagrant project which can be built from the submodule in `./test/`) or be sure that your router has a convenient reset/failsafe path.